corda/corda-docs/content/en/docs/cenm/1.3/cenm-cli-tool.md

 `-o, <outputType>`
 Specifies output format.
 Valid values are: json, pretty.
 Default value is `pretty`.

-## Network parameters and Network Map service commands
+## Network Map service commands

-You can use the CLI to perform the following tasks in network parameters and Network Map services:
+You can use the CLI to perform the following tasks on Network Map services:

 * Get network parameters.
 * Update network parameters.